-Best Laptop Gamer 2019: Laptops gaming have come a long way in recent years.
+Best Laptop Gamer 2020: Laptops gaming has come a long way in recent years.

 There is no longer a need for one or two large machines to handle the heat produced by the mobile graphics chips.